TarHeelProgrammr/Kenan-Flagler-Portfolio/README.md

 ### 1. [Manual Flash Loan on Ethereum Mainnet & and a .cjs scanner](./flashloan-base/)
 - Description: A working flash loan on Ethereum mainnet using Aave liquidity.
-- Additionally, a .cjs scanner which scans for two legged arbitrage oppurtunities on Basenet.
+  Also includes a .cjs scanner which scans for two legged arbitrage oppurtunities on Basenet.
 - Tools: Solidity, Python, Hardhat

 ### 2. [Triangular Scanner](./arb-scanner/)